osmianski/blog/2019/12/07-organizing-php-projects-and-packages.md

 For Web projects, use environment name as a Web domain name.

-## Composer Dependencies
+## Dependency Setup

 Configure `composer.json` in each environment differently.
-Continuing with the previous example:
+Continuing with the previous example, below are typical setups of every environment.

+### `master` Environment

-* In `master.osmdocs.com` environment, two library packages the project uses are also on `master` branch.
+In `master` environment, two library packages the project uses are also on `master` branch.
 Here is how it is configured in `composer.json` files:

     // project's composer.json
     "require": {
         "osmphp/docs": "dev-master@dev",
         "osmphp/framework": "dev-master@dev"
     }

     // docs's composer.json
     "require": {
         "osmphp/framework": "dev-master"
     }

     // no require section in framework's composer.json

+### `vX` Environments

-* In `v1.osmdocs.com` environment, both library packages are on `vX` branch of versions currently used in production (in the example below, on `v3` branch):
+In `v1` environment, both library packages are on `vX` branch of versions currently used in production (in the example below, on `v3` branch):

     // project's composer.json
     "require": {
         "osmphp/docs": "v3.x-dev",
         "osmphp/framework": "v3.x-dev"
     }

     // docs's composer.json
     "require": {
         "osmphp/framework": "v3.x-dev"
     }

     // no require section in framework's composer.json

+### `production` Environment

-* In `production.osmdocs.com` environment, both library packages are on a version tag matching specified version constraint:
+In `production` environment, both library packages are on a version tag matching specified version constraint:

     // project's composer.json
     "require": {
         "osmphp/docs": "^3.0"
     }

     // docs's composer.json
     "require": {
         "osmphp/framework": "^3.0"
     }

     // no require section in framework's composer.json

+## Workflow

+* In `master` environment, do all the major development.
+When ready:
+    * if release is major, create new `vX` environment from `master`
+    * if release is minor, merge into existing `vX` environment
+* In `vX` environment, develop hotfixes.
+When ready:
+    * merge project file changes into `production`
+    * create new version tags in modified library packages
+    * merge `vX` into `v(X+1)`
+    * merge the latest `vX` into `master`
+* In `production` environment, pull `production` branch and run `composer update`

+## Setup Modifications

+1. You can use `vX` environment in production and don't have `production` branch at all.
+In this case the production environment is on `vX` branches of the project and library packages, not on specific version tags.
+Less safety, but faster deployment.

+2. In initial stage of the project development, you may omit `vX` branches and deploy `master` branches to the production environment.

+3. If you don't need active previous versions of the project, you may have a single `v1` branch in project's Git repository and not create `v2` even in case incoming breaking changes.

 ## Common Pitfalls